25 Species of Animals in Cancun: Discover Mexico Wildlife

 Rio Lagartos

-If you are planning to include a tour to Rio Lagartos, in your Itinerary, I recommend contacting William Canto, who is a local guide, biologist, and an amazing self-thought photographer, very passionate about its own backyard, which is Rio Lagartos.
-He will organize the best tour for you and your party.
-And if you are traveling alone, worry not, as his rates are not outrageously expensive.
+Suppose you plan to include a Rio Lagartos tour in your itinerary.
+In that case, I recommend contacting William Canto, who is a local guide, biologist, and an excellent self-thought photographer, very passionate about its own backyard, which is Rio Lagartos.

 Celestun

-Celestun is another great place to visit if you want to spot flamingos.
+Celestun is another excellent place to visit if you want to spot flamingos.
 It’s a fishing village located just northwest of Merida and features the Celestun Biosphere Reserve where thousands of flamingos show up during the winter and spring months to make it their breeding ground.

 Yucatan North Coast